openapi-json-schema-tools/openapi-json-schema-generator/samples/client/openapi_features/security/python/docs/paths/path_with_security_from_root/get.md

 Select the security index by setting ApiConfiguration.security_index_info or by passing in security_index into the endpoint method.
 See how to do this in the code sample.
-- these securities are the general api securities
+- these securities are specific to this to this endpoint

 | Security Index | Security Scheme to Scope Names |
 | -------------- | ------------------------------ |